 Local Government Aid

-It is important to note that Minneapolis is a net contributor of revenue to the State of Minnesota — that is, the City sends more money in sales, income and property taxes to the State than it gets back in return.
 When it comes to LGA, Minneapolis has been the State’s largest recipient because it is the State’s largest city and provides services to a far-greater daytime population than the number of residents who call the city home.
+However, it is important to note that Minneapolis is a net contributor of revenue to the State of Minnesota — that is, the City sends more money in sales, income and property taxes to the State than it gets back in return.

-After years or receiving less LGA than certified, in 2012 the State certified and appropriated $64.1 million in LGA for Minneapolis.
-The State has once again appropriated $64.1 million in LGA for Minneapolis in 2013.
-Of this $64.1 million, the City will use $56.4 million in its General Fund, allocate $7.6 million to the Park Board, and $0.2 million to the Municipal Building Commission (MBC).
-The following table shows the historical certified and actual LGA amounts, as well as projected LGA levels for 2014 based on current law:
+Following several years of uncertainty in funding from the State of Minnesota in the form of LGA, including the loss of over $70 million from 2008-2011, the State has increased the amount of LGA appropriated to the City of Minneapolis from $64.1 million in 2013 to $76.1 million in 2014.
+Of this $76.1 million, the City will use $66.9 million for its General Fund; allocate $9.0 million to the Park Board, and the remaining $0.2 million to the Municipal Building Commission (MBC).
+The table to the right shows the historical certified and actual LGA amounts including the reductions, as well as projected LGA levels for 2015 based on current law: